Learn how we look after your data

 We collect an email address when you leave a comment on the Site.
 This email address is used to identify your comment in the case you want to delete it.

 To verify your comments are indeed your personal data, please send an email requesting this on the same email address that you used to post the comment.

 Waterdown Media discourages the use of temporary email addresses that you will lose access to.
 Please make sure to use an email address you have access to when commenting so that if you wish for your comments to be deleted, you can verify your identity.

 Please note if you are unable to verify your identity we have the right to decline your request to have your comment(s) deleted.

 What is it?

-On our site we have Contact Forms that allow you to get in touch with our team.
-These contact forms are sent to our email address and are used to provide services (such as replying to your enquiry).
+On our site, we have Contact Forms that allow you to get in touch with our team.
+These contact forms are sent to our email address and are used to provide our services such as replying to your enquiry.